 Source: Vivid Economics using a variety of sources.
 Consult Annex II for the entire list of sources.
-Note: Updated on October 23, 2020.
+Note: Updated on Augusts 28, 2020.

-Drilling down into individual countries (see Figure 4 and Figure 5), the negative score in the US is worrying, as it is also the country with the largest stimulus package.
-The result here is driven by a combination of poor underlying (pre-COVID) policies, as well as specific stimulus measures which further undermine a shift to sustainability.
-Present, environmentally damaging US policies mean that stimulus funds will be generally more tilted toward reinforcing a harmful trajectory, and despite some positive measures, this has been made worse by environmental deregulation in energy, industry, transportation and agriculture, and the bailout of the aviation industry without any green conditions.
+Drilling down into individual countries (see Figures 4 and 5), the negative score in the US is worrying, as it is also the country with the largest stimulus package.
+The result here is driven by a combination of poor underlying (pre-COVID-19) policies, as well as specific stimulus measures which further undermine a shift to sustainability.
+The US has a current policy mix that means stimulus funds will be generally more tilted toward reinforcing a harmful trajectory, and despite some positive measures, this has been made worse by environmental deregulation in energy, industry, transportation and agriculture, and the bailout of the aviation industry without any green conditions.

 China too is particularly concerning, given the size of its economy, and the negative signal it might send across developing countries in Asia and further afield, not least through its 'Belt and Road Initiative'.
-China has a relatively poor environmental performance baseline, which means its stimulus efforts will largely reinforce a negative trajectory unless concerted effort is made to avoid this.
-In response to COVID, the government relaxed environmental reporting in key sectors such as transport and industry, streamlined permits for coal mining, and extended subsidies for fossil fuel vehicles.
-However, the government has introduced a number of positive measures, including substantial support for electric vehicles and EV infrastructure, a decision to ban trading of specific wildlife species, and support for China's Green Development Fund.
-China has also supported building renovation, and announced substantial support for railway infrastructure investment.
-While these investments are a promising attempt by the Chinese government to divert stimulus towards green investments, much further action is required to overcome the negative impact of unconditional stimulus support to China's existing, environmentally-intensive industries.
-Additionally, future plans to build new fossil fuel infrastructure as part of China's upcoming 'five-year plan' will not help China raise its score nor achieve its recent pledge of carbon neutrality by 2060.
+China has a relatively poor underlying environmental performance baseline, which means its stimulus efforts will largely reinforce a negative trajectory unless concerted effort is made to avoid this.
+In response to COVID-19, the government relaxed environmental reporting in key sectors such as transport and industry, streamlined permits for coal mining, and extended subsidies for fossil fuel vehicles.
+However, the government has introduced a number of positive measures, including substantial support for electric vehicles and EV infrastructure, the decision to ban wildlife trading for specific animal species, and support for China's Green Development Fund.
+China has also supported building renovation and announced substantial support for railway infrastructure investment.
+While these investments are a promising attempt by the Chinese government to divert stimulus towards green investments, much further action is required to overcome the negative impact of unconditional stimulus support to China's existing, environmentallyintensive industries.